Codexis: Nutrition

 In 2017, the company entered a partnership with Tate & Lyle to provide research and development for the production of new ingredients.
 That same year, Codexis announced a collaboration with Nestle to provide enzymes for metabolic disorders.

 Biotherapeutics

 In 2017, Codexis developed a recombinant phenylalanine ammonia-lyase (PAL) enzyme, to act as a substitute phenylalanine hydroxylase (PAH) enzyme for people who suffer from phenylketonuria.
 The enzyme was in-licensed by Nestle Health Sciences.

 In 2020, Takeda Pharmaceutical announced a collaboration with Codexis to research and create gene therapies for rare diseases, including lysosomal storage disorders.

 Life science

 In June 2020, they announced a partnership with Molecular Assemblies to engineer enzymes for DNA synthesis.

 Technology

 Codexis uses directed evolution to develop its enzymes.
 Using this method, scientists genetically engineer genes, then screen the enzymes produced to see if it creates the properties needed for a specific reaction.
-Their protein engineering platform, called CodeEvolver, uses machine learning and high-thoroughput experimentation to learn protein sequence changes and their impacts on protein function.
+Their protein engineering platform, called CodeEvolver, uses machine learning and high-throughput experimentation to learn protein sequence changes and their impacts on protein function.